 Voci (1976, 38.50) ****½/½Preludio

 I don't really know anything about the estimable Mr. Basso, but Voci is an excellent album, overflowing with lyrical (if instrumental) Italian mid-'70s Italian prog of the highest order.
-Preludio is good, but Promenade I is quite superb, with some lovely harpsichord/clavinet interplay, with all keyboards played by Basso himself.
-The other three tracks are all excellent, too, with Echo sounding a lot like early Pink Floyd, appropriately enough.
+Preludio is good, but Promenade I is quite superb, with some lovely harpsichord/Clavinet interplay, all keyboards played by Basso himself.
+The other three tracks are all excellent, too, Echo sounding a lot like early Pink Floyd, appropriately enough.
 I don't know the identities of any of the other musicians, but there's a violinist and a cellist involved, adding an almost classical feel to proceedings; appropriate, since Basso's three subsequent albums are apparently pretty much in the neo-classical vein.

 About the only disappointment here is the almost total lack of audible Mellotron; I keep thinking I can hear it, only to realise it's real strings, ditto the voices on Echo.
-I finally spotted a flute line on Echo that has to be 'Tron, but it's not exactly overt.
+I finally spotted a flute line on Echo that has to be Mellotronic, but it's not exactly overt.
 So, although the album barely merits a review on this site, it's an absolutely fabulous record that deserves your attention at the earliest opportunity, being right up there with the best of its genre.
 Buy unreservedly.

 Ahí Ven o Maio (1975, 40.06) **½/½